 Effort is averaged over the number of months during each certification period.
 Therefore, percentages can look odd if effort has changed from month to month on a project during the certification period.
 The fall period is four months long (Sept-Dec), spring period is five months (Jan-May) and summer is 3 months (Jun-Aug).

 Effort certification is managed through Workday – you will receive an email in your Workday inbox when effort needs to be reviewed.
-No reminder emails are sent.
-A video that provides an overview of the eCertification process can be found at the 5:44 minute mark.
-A job aid is also available.

 Process